hanabi/hanabi.github.io/Beginner.md

 ## Card Layout

 In this guide, there will be some screenshots to show off the concepts introduced.
-Here's an example of a screenshot using the "BGA-style" card layout:
+Here's an example of a screenshot (using the default layout from [Hanab Live](https://hanab.live):

 <img src="img/beginner/screenshot.png" height="300" />